 Sheltered housing is housing built for groups with varying needs.
 Accommodation is self-contained, but there are communal areas, such as the lounge, laundry room and garden.
-Neighbourhood warden's support sheltered housing in North Tyneside and 24 hour emergency help is available through an alarm system.
+Sheltered Housing Officers support the schemes including the group dwellings in North Tyneside.
+The Care Call Community Alarm and Crisis Support Team are available 24/7 through an alarm system.

 North Tyneside Council has undertaken a huge transformation programme of sheltered accommodation to provide modern, attractive housing that offers a quality lifestyle for older people.
 There are currently 922 new or refurbished 1 and 2-bedroom apartments and some bungalows over 26 schemes.
-Info to be updated by Christine Macmillan